OnTheRoadAgainApp/OnTheRoadAgain/README.md

 * Convert alerts to SMS API feature to alert customer that vehicle work has started, is 80% complete, and finally complete (to request payment).
 * An API with a VIN decoder to specifically identify vehicles before arrival to repair shop.

+# Beta is currently focused on customer stories. only integrate customer stories to beta. once completed, will be added to master.